GetEnvy/Envy/Schemas/ReadMe.txt

 ".Alt.ico"  icons are used for any prior styling.
 (Pre-Win10)

 "Database" legacy folder was used for convenience in xml translation.
-(Outdated) "typeFilter" extensions in xml are used for download group default filters.
+(Outdated) "typefilter" extensions in xml are used for download group default filters.

 Library Organizer file/folder inclusion itself remains hard-coded.
 Filetype .ext handling is in core LibraryBuilderInternals.cpp, and various Library Builder Plugins.